openharmony/docs/en/application-dev/reference/apis-input-kit/js-apis-inputconsumer.md

 **Error codes**:

-For details about the error codes, see [ohos.i18n Error Codes](errorcode-inputconsumer.md) and [Universal Error Codes](../errorcode-universal.md).
+For details about the error codes, see [Input Consumer Error Codes](errorcode-inputconsumer.md) and [Universal Error Codes](../errorcode-universal.md).

 | Error Code | Error Message            |
 | ---- | --------------------- |